Enterprise-CMCS/macpro-mdct-seds/.github/pull_request_template.md

 _List any other information that you think is important... a post-merge activity, someone to notify, etc._

-#### Pull Request Creator Checklist
+## Pull Request Creator Checklist

+#### Documentation

-- [ ] This PR has an associated GitHub issue or issues.
+- [ ] This PR has an associated JIRA issue or issues
-- [ ] The associated issue(s) are linked above.
+- [ ] The associated issue(s) are linked above
-- [ ] This PR meets all acceptance criteria for those issues.
 - [ ] This PR and linked issue(s) are adequately documented
+- [ ] The architecture diagram has been updated
-- [ ] update the architecture diagram if applicable
+- [ ] The architecture diagram does not require updates as a result of this PR
-- [ ] This PR and linked issues(s) are a complete description of the changeset; an individual or team should be able to understand the issue(s) and changes by reading through this PR and it's links, with no further interaction.
+- [ ] This PR and linked issues(s) are a complete description of the change set; an individual or team should be able to understand the issue(s) and changes by reading through this PR and its links, with no further interaction

+#### Implementation

+- [ ] This PR meets all acceptance criteria for the linked issue(s)
+- [ ] This PR has been functionally tested to ensure the changes included do not impact other functionality within the application

+#### Automated Testing

+- [ ] This PR includes automated testing (new tests have been created and/or existing tests modified to account for changes made)
+- [ ] This PR does not require any new automated tests or changes to existing automated testing
+- [ ] The automated testing passes for all components touched by this PR

+#### Peer Review & Merging

-- [ ] Someone has been assigned this PR.
+- [ ] A Tech Lead or Sr. Developer responsible for merging has been assigned this PR
-- [ ] At least one person has been marked as reviewer on this PR.
+- [ ] At least one person has been marked as reviewer on this PR
-- [ ] This PR has been assigned to a Project (right hand side, near Assignees etc.)

-#### Pull Request Reviewer/Assignee Checklist
+## Pull Request Reviewer/Assignee Checklist

+#### Documentation

-- [ ] This PR has an associated GitHub issue or issues.
+- [ ] This PR has an associated JIRA issue or issues
-- [ ] The associated issue(s) are linked above.
+- [ ] The associated issue(s) are linked above
-- [ ] This PR meets all acceptance criteria for those issues.
 - [ ] This PR and linked issue(s) are adequately documented
-- [ ] This PR and linked issues(s) are a complete description of the changeset; an individual or team should be able to understand the issue(s) and changes by reading through this PR and it's links, with no further interaction.
+- [ ] This PR and linked issues(s) are a complete description of the change set; an individual or team should be able to understand the issue(s) and changes by reading through this PR and its links, with no further interaction

+#### Implementation

+- [ ] This PR meets all acceptance criteria for the linked issue(s)
+- [ ] This PR has been functionally tested

+#### Automated Testing

+- [ ] This PR includes new/updated automated testing
+- [ ] This PR does not require new/updated automated testing
+- [ ] The automated testing passes for all components touched by this PR